4jamesccraven/mkdev/README.md

 something for simple scripting like Makefile without writing a new file for every project.
 The script was hardcoded, which wasn't ideal for extensibility.
-1.2 improved on the idea by making it so users could write configs that would define the recipes, but it was clunky, requiring nested directories and poorly conceived config structure.
-2.0 improved on the structure of the config by flattening the structure, but this made it difficult for a human to read, necessitating a custom, buggy built-in tui text editor... very cool, but definitely not ideal.
+1.2 improved on the idea by making it so users could write configs that would define the recipes.
+Unfortunately it was clunky, requiring nested directories and a poorly conceived config scheme.
+2.0 improved on the structure of the config by flattening it, but this made it difficult for a human to read.
+In the end I had to make a custom, buggy built-in tui text editor... very cool, but definitely not ideal.

 So the motivation of this re-write was two-fold: improve the ergononmics of the program and to use a better-suited and **faster** language.